 DSN Rising Star in Dependability Award

 Starting from 2020, a new award called the Rising Star in Dependability Award is presented annually at the IEEE/IFIP International Conference on Dependable Systems and Networks (DSN) to recognize a junior researcher, from academia or industry, who demonstrates outstanding potential for creative ideas and innovative research in the field of dependable and resilient computer systems and networks.

 The IEEE TC on Dependable Computing and Fault Tolerance (TCFT) and IFIP Working Group 10.4 on Dependable Computing and Fault Tolerance (WG 10.4) jointly sponsor the DSN Rising star in Dependability Award.

-The award recipient will be required to attend DSN to receive the award and will be invited to give a presentation to DSN attendees.
-His/her conference registration will be borne by the conference.
+The award takes the form of a plaque presented to the award recipient at the conference.
+The award recipient is required to attend DSN to receive the award and is invited to give a presentation to DSN attendees.
+His/her conference registration is borne by the conference.

 Eligibility and Nomination

 To be eligible for the award, the candidate must have graduated no more than 10 years before the nomination deadline (considering the year as a reference).
 Career disruptions or delays (e.g. Parental leaves) that may have been experienced by the candidates will be taken into consideration by the selection committee.

 Previous recipients of the Award are not eligible.
 Self nominations and nominations by the Rising Star award committee members are not allowed.